 Laura graduated from Indiana University’s School of Public and Environmental Affairs in 2016 with a Master of Science in Environmental Sciences (MSES) and a Master of Public Affairs (MPA), concentrating in Sustainable Development and Policy Analysis.
-Laura has a BS in Economics and an LSM in Earth, Environment and Global Sustainability from Bentley University, where her research experiences included cross-cultural communication, environmental economics, and sustainability in business.
+Laura holds a BS in Economics and a secondary major in Earth, Environment and Global Sustainability from Bentley University, where her research covered cross-cultural communication, environmental economics, and sustainability in business.

 Originally from Indianapolis, Laura spent seven years growing up in Switzerland, where she was inspired by the Swiss cultural and regulatory approach to community and the environment.
 From 2014 to 2017, Laura lived in a self-designed, self-built tiny house, as an experiment in sustainable, values-driven living and design (hear the story from Laura’s 2015 TEDx talk).